ggjara/al-folio/README.md

 Before you get started, please take a look at [the guidelines](CONTRIBUTING.md).

 If you would like to improve documentation, add your webpage to the list below, or fix a minor inconsistency or bug, please feel free to send a PR directly to `master`.

-For more complex issues/bugs or feature requests, please open an issue using the appropriate template.
+or more complex issues/bugs or feature requests, please open an issue using the appropriate template.

 ## License